 Brain tumors include benign and more aggressive tumors, both of which often need surgical treatment or biopsy for diagnosis.
-Surgery for brain tumors ranges from minimally invasive biopsies or nearly non-invasive radiosurgery, to more aggressive surgical approaches.
+Surgery for brain tumors ranges from minimally invasive biopsies or non-invasive radiosurgery, to more standard open surgical approaches.
 Some tumors require more than one modality for diagnosis and treatment.

 Surgery for brain tumors is often done for resection or removal of accessible lesions.
 Modern techniques such as image-guided surgery, contact lasers and endoscopes have made the treatment of these tumors easier on the patient.
 Many types of brain tumors can be addressed surgically, including meningiomas, schwannomas, gliomas, metastatic tumors, pituitary adenomas, and others.
-Dr. Levine has published on the surgical treatment of meningiomas and has taught courses on resection of these tumors at the cranial base.
+Our surgeons have published on the surgical treatment of meningiomas and has taught courses on resection of these tumors at the cranial base.

 Open surgery also allows the use of other treatment during surgery.
 Chemotherapy and radiation can be delivered directly to the tumor during an open operation.
 This allows for higher concentrations of drug or radiation to be delivered to the site without exposing the rest of the body.
 Tumors at the base of the skull often require more extensive procedures and more lengthy operations.
 These tumors often involve the nerves and vessels that exit and enter the skull.
 Special procedures and monitoring are used during the surgery to increase the safety of the patient.

 Deep Brain Stimulation